Exceptional Family Member Program (EFMP)

 Soldiers initiate enrollment in EFMP by contacting their nearest Army Medical Treatment Facility EFMP case coordinator.
 Participants in the EFMP are enrolled permanently in the program unless medical or special education needs warrant case closure or the Soldier is separated from the Army.
 Soldiers are responsible for keeping the medical and/or special education needs documentation current as EFM condition changes or at least every three years, whichever comes first.

-Completion of DD Form 2792 (Family Member Medical Summary) and/or DD form 2792-1 (Special Education/Early Intervention Summary) will constitute enrollment in the EFMP for TRICARE Extended Care Health Option (ECHO) enrollment purposes.
+Completion of DD Form 2792 (Family Member Medical Summary) and/or DD Form 2792-1 (Special Education/Early Intervention Summary) will constitute enrollment in the EFMP for TRICARE Extended Care Health Option (ECHO) enrollment purposes.

 Soldiers who are members of the Army Married Couples Program will both enroll in the EFMP when they have a Family member that qualifies.
 This process will ensure that the assignment manager of each sponsor considers the Family's special needs.

-If a Service member has a dependent enrolled in EFMP, he/she will need to complete a DA Form 5888 (Family Member Deployment Screening Sheet) upon notification of any reassignment in which Family accompaniment is authorized.
+If a Service member has a dependent enrolled in EFMP, they will need to complete a DA Form 5888 (Family Member Deployment Screening Sheet) upon notification of any reassignment in which Family accompaniment is authorized.
 This screening will assist in identifying treatment facilities at the Service member's new duty station and ensure proper access and continuum of care for the exceptional Family member.

 The Education Directory for Children with Special Needs provides military Families with Children with special needs the information they need to make informed assignment decisions and easier transitions.